richardmarbach/cmp-github/README.md

 ## Usage

 The completion source is only enabeld for `gitcommit` filetypes.
-Typing `Issue: ` triggers the completion of issues.
+Typing `issue: ` or `#` triggers the completion of issues.